Updated on Nov 27, 2025 01:06 IST

 Bennett, P.

-The candidates planning to pursue a course in Psychology must know that there are different Specialisations in Psychology.
-Each specialization provides some common as well as some distinct set of career opportunities.
+If you're planning to pursue a course in Psychology, you must know that there are different Specialisations in Psychology.
+Each specialization offers some common as well as some distinct sets of career options.
 Some specialisations are more relevant in certain fields of Psychology.
 For example, Child Psychology has more applications in schools than in any other field.
-Some of the most opted psychology course specializations are as follows:
+Some of the most opted psychology course specializations are as follows.

 Clinical Psychology